ADVERTISEMENT

 Reserve a parking space.

-Take the Muir Woods Shuttle
+Take the Muir Woods Shuttle.

 Hike in.

-For those who want to add a little adventure to their journey, the Marin Stagecoach offers a shuttle-and-hike option to Muir Woods.
+For those who want to add a little adventure to their journey, the West Marin Stagecoach offers a shuttle-and-hike option to Muir Woods.
 The daily Route 61 shuttle, which picks up at various locations between Marin City and Bolinas, will zip you up to Mountain Home Inn where you can follow the adjacent Panoramic Trail to the Canopy View Trail (formerly Ocean View Trail) as it descends roughly 1.75 miles through evergreen forests and into the park’s dense redwood canyon.
 Check the Marin Transit site for route info and times.
 Or skip the shuttle and make the trek entirely on foot.
 From the quaint village of Mill Valley at Cascade Drive and Molino Avenue, you can hike directly to the park via the Dipsea Trail, a tough but classic route.
 Alternatively, you can hike down to Muir Woods via the steep Bootjack Trail from the Pantoll Ranger Station at Mt.
 Tam.

 Visit during the winter off-season.